 - What happens afterwards?
 It’s also important that you find out about the post-operative care you will receive.
 What will the total cost of the procedure be and how long will recovery take?

 - Seek out personal recommendations.
-Ask friends and family for information about their experiences of overseas cosmetic surgery — do they have any advice or recommendations?
+Ask friends and family for information about their experiences with overseas cosmetic surgery.
+Do they have any advice or recommendations?

-Will I be covered by the reciprocal health care agreement if I undergo cosmetic surgery overseas?
+Are you covered by the reciprocal health care agreement for cosmetic surgery overseas?

 However, RHCAs do not provide any cover for Australian travellers undergoing elective treatment, so you won’t be covered for overseas cosmetic surgery or any resulting complications.